jsheth7/sweet/README.md

 The project currently provides useful functionality, and hopefully allows me to share my thoughts on the design and vision I have for it.

-To see how the project evolved, please look through the commits - it will give you insight into how I thought through the problem, and adapted the code as I encountered new insights.
+To see how the project evolved, please look through the commits.
+This will give you insight into how I thought through the problem, and adapted the code as I encountered new insights.

 Please visit the demo site: https://sweet-tweets.herokuapp.com/